-- adults and some children who have obesity
+- adults and children 12 years and older, who have obesity

 - adults who are overweight and also have a weight-related condition, such as high blood pressure

-Note: For more information on Saxenda, including specifics about its uses, see this in-depth article.
+For more details on Saxenda, see this in-depth article.

 The price you pay for Saxenda can vary.
 Your cost may depend on your treatment plan, your insurance coverage (if you have it), and the pharmacy you use.